Serena Deeb: All Elite Wrestling (2020–present)

-Deeb returned to wrestling after a fourteen-month hiatus due to seizures, defeating Robyn Renegade on the January 27 episode of Collision.
+Deeb returned to wrestling after a fourteen-month hiatus due to seizures, defeating Robyn Renegade on the January 27, 2024 episode of Collision.
 Deeb became the number one contender for the AEW Women's Championship on the May 1 episode of Dynamite, defeating Mariah May after AEW Women's World Champion "Timeless" Toni Storm threw in the towel.
 At Double or Nothing on May 26, Deeb failed to defeat Storm for the title.

 On the August 31 episode of Collision, Deeb would return in a four-way match for a shot at the TBS Championship.
 There, she would start a storyline with Queen Aminata where Deeb would interrupt her during a backstage interview where she offered Aminata to align with her, who declined.
 Deeb would go on the lose the match to Hikaru Shida later that night.
 Frustrated, Deeb attacked Aminata on the September 14 episode of Collision after she mocked Deeb for losing a match that night, officially reverting Deeb back into a heel in the process.
 A match between Deeb and Aminata then was made official for the following episode of Collision, where Deeb won.
+On the November 13 episode of Dynamite, Deeb came out to confront Britt Baker following Baker's win over Penelope Ford, to which Baker responded by saying "nobody cares" repeatedly towards Deeb and the camera.
+This was Baker's last AEW appearance to date, whereas Deeb continued to work matches on both AEW Collision and ROH on HonorClub into 2025.